Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 - Removable storage-based update/recovery has been supported.
 - Update result API has been enhanced.
 - Diagnostics API, which can be used to retrieve diagnostic information from the system like system crash, has been added.
-- Ability to resolve callstack from updatable applications has been added.
+- Ability to resolve Callstack from updatable applications has been added.
-- Size-reduced coredumps for C# programs have been added.
+- Core dumps with reduced size for C# programs have been added.

 ### System (Base)